-- 2.33 "General Manager" means the Person or entity, which has management responsibilities for the Gaming Activity, and which shall have access to all areas of the Gaming Facility, provided that such access to the surveillance room and count room shall be by prior notice to the Tribal Commission. - 2.34 "Gross Revenues" means all gaming and non-gaming revenues collected or received from the lawful Gaming Enterprise. - 2.35 "Immediate Family" means, with respect to the Person under consideration, a husband, wife, father, mother, son, daughter, brother, sister, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepmother, stepson, stepdaughter, stepbrother, stepsister, half brother or half sister, and those residing in the home. - 2.36 "Indian Gaming Regulatory Act" or "IGRA" means Public Law 100-497, 102 Stat.
+- 2.33 "General Manager" means the Person having management responsibilities for the Gaming Activity, and who shall have access to all areas of the Gaming Facility. - 2.34 "Gross Revenues" means all gaming and non-gaming revenues collected or received from the lawful Gaming Enterprise. - 2.35 "Immediate Family" means, with respect to the Person under consideration, a husband, wife, father, mother, son, daughter, brother, sister, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepmother, stepson, stepdaughter, stepbrother, stepsister, half brother or half sister. - 2.36 "Indian Gaming Regulatory Act" or "IGRA" means Public Law 100-497, 102 Stat.
 2426, 25 U.S.C. §§2701, et seq.
-(1988), as amended. - 2.37 "Indian Lands" means: - 2.37.1 Lands within the limits of the Tribe's exterior boundaries, whereby it exercises sovereign jurisdiction over such lands, notwithstanding the issuance of any patent and including rights-of-way running through such lands; and - 2.37.2 Lands title to which is either held in trust by the United States for the benefit of the Tribe or individual Indian or held by the Tribe subject to restriction by the United States against alienation and over which the Tribe exercises governmental powers; and - 2.37.3 Lands that may be acquired by the Tribe that meet the requirements of 25 U.S.C.
-Section 2719 et. seq. - 2.38 "In privity with" means a relationship involving one who acts jointly with another or as an accessory before the fact to an act committed by the other or as a co-conspirator with the other. - 2.39 "IRS" means the United States Internal Revenue Service. - 2.40 "Key Employee" means: - 2.40.1 A Person who performs one or more of the following functions: - (1) Bingo caller; - (2) Counting room supervisor and Personnel;
+(1988), as amended.

+2.37 "Indian Lands" means:

+- 2.37.1 Lands within the limits of the Tribe's exterior boundaries, whereby the Tribe exercises sovereign jurisdiction over such lands, notwithstanding the issuance of any patent and including rights-of-way running through such lands; and - 2.37.2 Lands title to which is either held in trust by the United States for the benefit of the Tribe or individual Indian or held by the Tribe subject to restriction by the United States against alienation and over which the Tribe exercises governmental powers; and - 2.37.3 Real property consisting of approximately 67.5 acres located in the County of Amador, State of California, as more specifically described as follows: